10 Tips to Make the Most of Your Next Banking Conference

 However, on a personal level, your post-conference plan should always include connecting with the people you met.
 This may be online, via LinkedIn, or on industry-specific social networks like CBANC.
 You may also want to go the old school route, and send a handwritten note or email to people that you had wonderful conversations with.

 No matter how you approach it, following up with the people you met will help you ensure that the conference returns value over weeks, months, and even years.

 These are ten tips that we hope will help you as you prepare to attend banking conferences this summer.

-TRUPOINT Viewpoint: Banking industry conferences are a great way for us to get to speak with friends, colleagues, and customers in person.
+Ncontracts Viewpoint: Banking industry conferences are a great way for us to get to speak with friends, colleagues, and customers in person.
 We’d also love to hear from you about which ones you’re attending and which ones were the most valuable, in your eyes.
-Feel free to send us a note or leave a comment below if you have an opinion you’d like to share!
+Feel free to get in touch if you have an opinion you’d like to share!